grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 16: Databases

 Databases give us very fast random access to large amounts of data.
-There is
+There is a lot of material in this chapter as we learn the Structured Query Language (SQL).

 17: Data Visualization